 - Oops!Something went wrong.Please try again later.

-HANOVER, N.H., Sept.
-03, 2020 (GLOBE NEWSWIRE) -- CTBH Partners LLC (“CTBH”) is pleased to announce the closing of $40.0 million aggregate principal amount of tax-exempt solid waste industrial revenue bonds for its client, Casella Waste Systems, Inc. (“Casella”) (Nasdaq: CWST).
-As financial advisor to the borrower, CTBH represented Casella in the issuance of the New York State Environmental Facilities Corporation (the “Issuer”) Solid Waste Disposal Revenue Bonds (Casella Waste Systems, Inc. Project) Series 2020R-1 (the “Bonds”) for the benefit of Casella.
-The Bonds, rated “B” by S&P Global Ratings and “B2” by Moody’s Investor Service, were issued with an initial fixed interest rate of 2.75% per annum on September 2, 2020 and a mandatory tender date of September 1, 2025.
-BofA Securities, Inc. served as the underwriter on the transaction.
+HANOVER, N.H., Dec.
+03, 2019 (GLOBE NEWSWIRE) -- CTBH Partners LLC (“CTBH”) is pleased to announce the closing of $25.0 million aggregate principal amount of tax-exempt solid waste industrial revenue bonds for its client, Casella Waste Systems, Inc. (“Casella”) (CWST).
+As financial advisor to the borrower, CTBH represented Casella in the remarketing of its New York State Environmental Facilities Corporation (the “Issuer”) Solid Waste Disposal Revenue Bonds (Casella Waste Systems, Inc. Project) Series 2014 (the “Bonds”).
+The Bonds, rated “B” by S&P Global Ratings and “B2” by Moody’s Investor Service, were remarketed at an interest rate of 2.875% per annum on December 2, 2019 for 10 years.
+BofA Securities, Inc. served as the remarketing agent on the transaction.

 Overview of Private Activity Bonds

 Since 1968, private companies and nonprofit organizations have been able to finance qualifying projects by borrowing the proceeds of tax-exempt private activity bonds (“PABs”) issued through a conduit issuer as an alternative to traditional corporate debt.
 PABs are municipal bonds issued by or on behalf of local or state governments for the purpose of providing special financing benefits for qualified private projects that serve a public purpose, including solid waste disposal facilities.
-Other qualifying activities under the Internal Revenue Code include airports, docks & wharves, sewage treatment facilities, local district heating, highway or surface freight transfer facilities, and qualified 501(c)(3) capital expenditures, subject to certain conditions set forth in the Internal Revenue Code.
+Other qualifying activities under the Internal Revenue Code include airports, docks & wharves, sewage treatment facilities, local district heating, highway or surface freight transfer facilities, and qualified 501(c)(3) capital expenditures.

 Solid waste PABs are sometimes also referred to as industrial revenue bonds (or “IRBs”).
 In the context of IRBs, the Internal Revenue Code defines solid waste disposal facilities as “any property or a portion thereof used for the collection, storage, treatment, utilization, processing, or final disposal of solid waste”.
 Recycling facilities can also qualify in many cases.